hakanonal/minibar/README.md

 - It seems that deep learning AMI's have different versions of cuda installed.
 So you can switch by using [this](https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-base.html) document
 - According to [this](https://docs.aws.amazon.com/dlami/latest/devguide/gpu.html) document, I have decided that g2 instance type is not suitable.
 So I dedcided the [chepeast](https://aws.amazon.com/tr/ec2/pricing/on-demand/) recomended instance which is g4dn.xlarge
 - We have finally sucesfully run a cloud GPU in AWS.
 I will also use this instance.
+- According to pre-trained verrsion the results were even worse so I am making a terrible error here.
+I will research more on that.